ahnaaf-al-rafee/authentication-system-react/README.md

 ### Create a full functional Authentication app using React and Firebase!

-## view the live app https://ahnaaf-al-rafee.github.io/authentication-system-react/
+view the live app https://ahnaaf-al-rafee.github.io/authentication-system-react/

 Installed packages 👇
-`yarn add firebase` & `yarn add firebaseui`
+`yarn add firebase` & `yarn add react-firebaseui`

 **Note: use firebaseUi to create awesome buttons without hard coding!
 It also setups ReCaptcha built in!!!**